iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 | Noisy-MAPPO |   87%  |   89% |  100% |  100% |  96%  |

 <div class="caption">
-    Experimental results for SMAC, the data in the table represents the win rate.
+    (b) Experimental results for SMAC, the data in the table represents the win rate.
 </div>

 We also cite the experimental results from these papers themselves below,